laurentperrinet/Perrinet20PredictiveProcessing/README.md

 (that is, suppressing) ambiguous alternatives.
 As a consequences, 1) lateral interactions are key to generate traveling waves on the surface of the cortex and 2) these waves help disambiguate the input stimulus.
-This corresponds to the implementation of a predictive process using on a priori knowledge of smoothly-moving visual objects.
+This corresponds to the implementation of a predictive process using an a priori knowledge of smoothly-moving visual objects.

 3.3 summary {#sec:summary-1}
 -----------

 As a summary, we have seen that it is possible to extend predictive processing to topographic maps.
-In particular, such resulting computations are particularly adapted to visual processing and we have shown here (see fig. 2) a model which represents (at any given time) different variables (here "Source" and "Target").
-In a more realistic model, neural activity is more likely to form intermediate representations, at different levels of adaptation.
+In particular, resulting computations are particularly adapted to vision.
+We have shown (see fig. 2) a model which represents (at any given present time) different variables (here "Source" and "Target").
+In a more realistic model, neural activity is more likely to form intermediate representations, at different levels of adaptation as illustrated for the lrAM stimulus [@Chemla18].
 As a consequence, such processes are observed phenomenologically as the propagation of neural information tangentially to the cortical surface, modulating dynamically the feed-forward and feed-back stream.
 In particular it is an open question whether such neural computations [@Muller18] could be implemented by travelling waves on the cortical surface.

 4 Open problems in the science of visual predictive processing {#sec:spikes}
 ==============================================================